By Wayne Veysey | Chief Correspondent

-Moyes signed a six-year contract last May in the wake of Ferguson's retirement, but is soon likely to be told the news of his dismissal by executive vice chairman Ed Woodward.
+Moyes, who signed a six-year contract last May in the wake of Sir Alex's retirement, is likely to be told the news of his dismissal by executive vice-chairman Ed Woodward.

-It can hardly be a coincidence that the Glazers decided to pull the plug immediately after confirmation that United can no longer finish in the top four this season.
+It can hardly be a coincidence that the Glazers decided to pull the plug immediately after confirmation that United cannot mathematically finish in the top four this season.

-The U.S.-based owners have learned from the senior executives based in the UK of the widespread disaffection of senior players and the United hierarchy believes dressing room unrest, coupled with a season of disastrous results, has made Moyes' position untenable.
+The America-based owners have learned from the senior executives based in the UK of the widespread disaffection of senior players and the United hierarchy believe dressing room unrest, coupled with a season of disastrous results, has made Moyes' position untenable.

-United is set to tie the record as the worst defending champion in Premier League history, matching the seventh-place finish of Ray Harford’s Blackburn Rovers in 1996.
-It is also likely to fail to qualify for the Europa League next season.
+United are set to become the equal worst defending champions in Premier League history, matching the seventh place finish of Ray Harford’s Blackburn Rovers in 1996.
+They are also likely to fail to qualify for the Europa League next season.

-Robin van Persie, Nemanja Vidic, Rio Ferdinand, Danny Welbeck, Javier Hernandez and Giggs, who has been marginalized despite his apparently senior role, are all believed to be unhappy with Moyes and the staff he brought with him from Everton.
+Robin van Persie, Nemanja Vidic, Rio Ferdinand, Danny Welbeck, Javier Hernandez and Giggs, who has been marginalised despite his apparently senior role, are all believed to be unhappy with Moyes and the backroom team he brought with him from Everton.

 The United matchday fans have remained broadly supportive of Moyes but anger has grown at what they perceive to be a negative style of play and the manager's continual failure to arrest the slump, particularly against high-quality opposition.